calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 This is a crude analysis, and a very rough estimate of the counterfactual effects on non-EU migration had free movement of people not been expanded in 2004.
-There are of course assumoptions, such as that the economy would have grown at the same rate, which could affect the result.
+There are of course assumptions, such as that the economy would have grown at the same rate, which could affect the result.
 It's somewhat confusing having people from countries that joined the EU in 2004 count in different groups depending on the year;